MicrosoftDocs/visualstudio-docs/mac/nuget-walkthrough.md

     ![List NuGet Packages](media/nuget-walkthrough-AddPackages1.png)

-3. Use the search box in the top-right corner to find a specific package, for example `azure mobile`.
+3. Use the search box in the top-right corner to find a specific package, for example `EntityFramework`.
 When you have found a package that you wish to use, select it and click the **Add Package** button to begin installation.

     ![Add Azure NuGet Package](media/nuget-walkthrough-AddPackages2.png)